P E R U : Tour of the Incas

 VINICUNCA ' Rainbow M0untain'

-One of the most unique natural marvels in the wider Cusco area, Rainbow Mountain locally known as Vinicunca, is truly a sight.
+A unique natural marvel, Rainbow Mountain locally known as Vinicunca, is truly a sight.

 The locals revere the mountain, seeing it as sacred.
 Spiritual rituals and worship have taken place here since before the Incan era, and people still come to the striking mountain to pray, give thanks, and leave offerings.